-Broadly speaking, psychosis means a loss of contact with reality; it is a symptom of mental illness rather than a medical condition in its own right.
+Broadly speaking, psychosis means a loss of contact with reality; it is a symptom of a number of mental illnesses rather than a medical condition in its own right.

-This page offers a full description of psychosis, what causes it, and how it is treated.
+This page offers a full description of psychosis, what causes it, some examples of psychotic conditions, and how it is treated.

 Fast facts on psychosis

 Here are some key points about psychosis.
 More detail and supporting information is in the main article.

 - Psychosis is not a disease in its own right; it is a symptom

 - A common psychotic delusion is a belief that the individual is an important figure

 - Earlier diagnosis of psychosis improves long-term outcomes

 Psychosis is a symptom rather than a disease.

 Psychosis is an umbrella term; it means that an individual has sensory experiences of things that do not exist and/or beliefs with no basis in reality.